Apply Now arrow

 When seeking funding for startup businesses, consider approaching individual investors, often called angel investors or venture capital firms.
 Conduct thorough background research to ensure the investor is reputable and has a proven track record of working with startup businesses.
 These investors will carefully review your business plan to determine whether your venture meets their investment criteria and growth expectations.

-Investors typically seek a Return on Investment (ROI) of 10% or higher.
+Investors typically seek a high Return on Investment (ROI).
 However, what qualifies as a "good" ROI can vary based on the type of investment, current market conditions, and an investor's risk tolerance.
-Generally, a positive ROI indicates a profitable investment, with 5–7% returns often considered reasonable.
-However, returns exceeding 10% are usually regarded as strong and attractive to investors.
+Generally, a positive ROI indicates a profitable investment.

 Reaching out to investors typically begins with a well-crafted outreach email.
 If the email captures their interest, investors may request additional information.
 This is when you share your pitch deck.
 Once a meeting is scheduled, be prepared to provide an executive summary and a detailed financial model, as investors will want a deeper understanding of your startup's vision, strategy, and financial outlook.